Sunday, September 8, 2024

 Listed as the Hotel MacAllister in Stockton City Directories as early as 1912, the name changed to the Hotel Main by 1925.
 By 1930, Kuechler & Sons Jewelers opened a shop on the Main Street side of the building, and Wilson's News Stand and California Floral Company were on N. California.
 All three businesses remained in the building through 1950.
 The ground floor was last consumed by K. V. Furniture.
 This may have once been part of the Commercial Hotel, next door at 425-29 East Main, starting in the 1880s.
 A sign on the roof of 439-447 East Main, installed in the 1880s and since removed, once announced the building as the Commercial Hotel.
 The storefronts of this building have been remodeled, and a large bay window on the second and third floor corner has been removed, but the upper floors are otherwise relatively intact." ---

-So you see, that building and the one next to it that everyone seems to be claiming was the spot where Emma killed her husband was NEVER listed anywhere I can find as the California Lodge, thus it was in all probability not the location where Albert McVicar was murdered.
+So you see, that building and the one next to it that everyone seems to be claiming was the spot where Emma killed her husband was not listed anywhere I can find as the California Lodge, thus it was in all probability not the location where Albert McVicar was murdered.
 It was more than likely one of the smaller "lodging houses" listed on the Sanborn maps as indicated in the photo above.

-I find it a little humorous how people can take an idea and run with it, and create over the top ideas, and even go so far as to go into an old room, from an old building and claim as a matter of fact that this was the room where she killed her husband.
-Where is your documentation?
-Who told you this was the room?
-Where did you get your information from?
-Nine times out of ten, people just make stuff up and other people run with it and all of a sudden you have this elaborate fabrication added to a real story.
+I find it a little humorous how people can take an idea and run with it, and create over the top ideas, and even go so far as to go into an old room, from an old building and claim as a matter of fact that this was the actual room where she killed her husband.

 And to tell people that a particular room was the "murder room," as some sort of factual statement is the most ridiculous of claims I have ever heard!
 The murder took place in 1906.
 Does anyone realize how often rooms get renumbered after a horrible event takes place at a hotel?